Tigers that escaped after possible tornado recaptured in Georgia

-TROUP COUNTY, Ga.
+TROUP CO, Ga.
 (WRBL) — Two tigers that “briefly escaped” following a possible tornado in Southwest Georgia were recaptured, Pine Mountain Safari said Sunday.

 “THE TIGERS ARE SAFE!” the safari wrote on Facebook, saying its facilities were damaged in the severe storm.
 “Fortunately, none of our animals and employees were hurt.
 However, several animal enclosures were breached, and two tigers briefly escaped.”